 NEYIS will feature speakers, music and spoken-word performances, student-led workshops, and breakout sessions for both students and educators.
 Learn more.

 Upper School Activities

 PRIDE - GSTA - Gay Straight Transgender Alliance

 Waynflete's GSTA promotes meaningful and respectful communication.
 We work in the school to encourage everyone to take responsibility for their words and actions and we attempt to increase understanding by creating a safe and thoughtful environment.

 RAAW- Racial Awareness at Waynflete

 This activity is for students who are interested in extended discussion, who are willing to examine closely and deeply how race affects us at Waynflete and in the world, and for students who like to eat!
 We meet during lunch and activities to talk about race in our community and beyond.
 In addition, we have a fall retreat, sponsor a movie night and Martin Luther King Jr. activities.

-Professional Development Day 2017 for all faculty and staff will be held on a date TBA and will include a session devoted to exploring diversity lenses through video, discussion, and an alumni panel.
+Professional Development Day 2018 for all faculty and staff will include a session devoted to diversity.

 - Diversity and Equity Committee